Music-Visualization-MQP/Music-Visualization-MQP-Code/README.md

   * the system must implement typing in some way
   * the system might benefit from minimal boilerplate
   * the system must use abstraction sparingly and only where nescicary
-  * the system should be performant for 100 + users
+  * the system should support 100 + concurrent users
+    * the system should have automated test cases to support this
-  * the system should have tests which are easy to implement
+  * the system should    have tests
-  * the system should outsource authentication
+  * the system should outsource authentication as much as possible
+  * users must be able to login with password or using a gmail, github, or spotify account
+  * the system should work with more than just spotify
+    * apple music, yt music, tidal...

+* **questions**
+  * should the database where user information is stored be different from the database where user data is stored be different?

+* **Backend Language and Frameworks**
   * **GO**
     * the more I read the less I want to deal with it
     * the idea of moving away from java is to improve the dev experience

   * **NodeJS**
     * **Frameworks**
       * **NestJS**
         * seems pretty similar to spring which is both good and bad
           * boilerplate
           * schema? of controllers, providers, middleware, etc.
           * people say its like writing java (mmmmmmmm, no thanks)
       * **TypeORM**
         *
       * **FoalTS**
         * Less boilerplate, documentation is a bit more confusing but the code is easier to read, imo
         * "Controllers are the front door of your application.
 They intercept all incoming requests and return the responses to the client."
         * Not exactly what I think im looking for
       * **Adonis**
         * javascript first framework, i don't really feel like figuring out how to cram ts down its throat
         * looks really similar to nest js, too much boilerplate for me
       * **Prisma**
         * simple and no nonsense, seeming
         * easy to create custom db objects, might be ideal for dealing with our db and then the musicbrainz db *
     * **Compiling ts to js**
       * just writing vanilla typescript and running it under node
         * no boilerplate or frameworks to become familiar with
         * some framework like express
-      * not as easy to scale, though
+      *
 * **Load balancing**
   * if we really want to support many users a load balancer would be needed
     * nest has support for it, i don't care
     * node actually has support for it
   * load balancing with mongodb seems easier than with mysql
     * after webware, i have really fallen for mongo, it's so easy to work with

 * **architecture**
   * ci/cd
-    * would be great for getting software in testers hands
+    * would be great for getting app in testers hands
   * microservice philosiphy might apply well here
     * web api
     * musicbrainz
     * data aquisition
+  * docker

+* **auth**
+  * use a 3rd party auth provider like auth0 from okta
+    * oauth2 support, login with a profile
+  * there is no need to be any kind of identity provider
+    * an identity provider is essentially a single sign on
+  * **keycloak**
+    * cannot use nosql databases like mongo
+    * self hosted
+    *
+  * **GLUU**
+    * requires relational database
+    * powerfull, maybe even a little more than what this project requires *
+  * **Firebase**

+    * paid service
+  * **Supabase**
+    * supposedly an open source alternative to
+    * easy to get up and running using docker
+    * uses a postgresql database
+    * has auth functionality built in
+    * has buckets (could be used for local storage of data)
 * **the front runners**
   * Prisma
     * minimal framework, like express

 ## Sources